Internet-Draft Mission Authority Server August 2026

 1. Introduction

 Mission-Bound Authorization for OAuth 2.0 [I-D.draft-mcguinness-oauth-mission] (the "issuance profile") binds issued authority to a durable, human-approved Mission.
 Its Mission Issuer role is played by the OAuth Authorization Server (AS) [RFC6749]: the AS validates the Mission Intent, runs the approval event, records the Mission, derives Mission-bound tokens, and gates issuance on Mission state.
-That binding is the strongest deployment of the Mission model, and it requires changing the AS.
+That binding places the chokepoint at the token plane, supplying the two capabilities a joined deployment lacks (Mission-bound credentials and issuance gating), and it requires changing the AS.

 Many deployments cannot make that change: the AS is a shared or third-party service, while the need to govern agent tasks is immediate.
 This document defines the Mission Authority Server (MAS) for those deployments: a standalone service that implements the Mission Issuer role of the issuance profile without being an OAuth Authorization Server.
 A MAS validates Mission Intents, runs approval events, records Missions, operates the Mission lifecycle, and serves Mission state.
 It derives no tokens, and it requires no change to the deployment's existing AS.

-The OAuth binding remains the flagship of the family, and a deployment that changes its AS gets Mission-bound credentials and issuance gating, which the MAS mode does not provide (Section 11).
+A deployment that changes its AS gets Mission-bound credentials and issuance gating, which the MAS mode does not provide (Section 13).
 The MAS is nonetheless a peer binding, not a staging area: decoupling governance from token issuance is an architectural choice some deployments make deliberately and keep.
-For deployments that want Mission-bound tokens later, the path is smooth: the record, anchors, and lifecycle a MAS operates are the issuance profile's own, so moving issuance into the AS carries them over unchanged.
+Lacking a Mission-bound credential is not the same as lacking strategic value.
+An enterprise governing agent tasks across many Authorization Servers, SaaS tenants, APIs, and tool gateways needs one place that holds the approved task, its lifecycle, and its authority, independent of which system issued a given token; a central MAS can be that place, and can remain the long-term architecture even after some Authorization Servers become Mission-aware.
+For deployments that want Mission-bound tokens on a particular AS later, the path is smooth: the record, anchors, and lifecycle a MAS operates are the issuance profile's own, so moving issuance into that AS carries them over unchanged, while the MAS continues to govern the rest of the estate.

 1.1.
 Applicability

-The Mission Join (Section 9) is the newest mechanism in the family and not yet exercised in deployment; a deployment that can implement the issuance profile obtains the stronger, stable binding.
+The Mission Join (Section 10) is the newest mechanism in the family and, like every mechanism in this family, has no known production deployment; a deployment that can implement the OAuth binding obtains the token-plane chokepoint (Mission-bound credentials and issuance gating), a capability difference between the bindings rather than a maturity one.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.